ksarkies/XBee-Acquisition/Development/XBee-node-test-pc/README.md

 This is a POSIX system based test code for a XBee remote unit.
 Written in C but embedded in a QT/C++ wrapper which emulates the environment for the test code.
-The purpose is to provide a testbed for remote system firmware that is capable of communicating with an XBee and working as a remote unit.
-The emulator is not an AVR emulator as such.
+The purpose is to provide a PC Linux based testbed for emulating remote system firmware that is capable of communicating directly with an XBee over a serial port, and working as a remote unit.
+The emulator is not an AVR emulator.
 Rather it provides a means to run the Xbee firmware core on a PC for debugging.

-NOTE: gcc required to provide function override for timerISR.
+NOTE: gcc is required to allow function override for timerISR.

 The program can be run without a GUI from the command line with the -n option.
 A debug mode is available for extended printout.